Acumatica/Acumatica-Smartsheet/README.md

     ![Screenshot](/_ReadMeImages/Image7.png)

-6. Once allowed, your Smartsheet and Acumatica integration is ready to use.
+6. Once allowed, refresh the “My Profile” screen.
+Your Smartsheet and Acumatica integration is ready to use.

     ![Screenshot](/_ReadMeImages/Image8.png)